Introduction

 The frame-transfer sensor has an active image array (white) and a masked storage array (grey), while the interline-transfer sensor has a portion of each pixel masked (grey).

-The camera technology can be quantitative since the a linear relationship between the number of electrons and photons.
 A full-frame CCD sensor is a kind shown in Figure 2, although there are also additional designs known as frame-transfer CCD and interline-transfer CCD.

 EMCCD

 The Cascade 650 from Photometrics introduced EMCCDs to the scientific imaging market for the first time in 2000.
-EMCCDs provided quicker and more sensitive imaging than CCDs, making them ideal for photon counting or low-light imaging devices.

 This was accomplished in several ways via EMCCDs.
 The cameras’ back illumination (which raises the QE to over 90%) and massive pixels (16-24 m) significantly raise their sensitivity.
-The EM in the EMCCD, or electron multiplication, is the most important addition.

 EMCCD Fundamentals

-Electrons go from the image array to the masked array, then onto the readout register in a manner that is remarkably similar to frame-transfer CCDs.
+Electrons go from the image array to the masked array, and then onto the readout register in a manner that is remarkably similar to frame-transfer CCDs.

 The EM Gain register now becomes the primary point of distinction.
 Impact ionization is a technique EMCCDs to drive more electrons out of the silicon sensor size, doubling the signal.

 Users can select a number between 1 and 1000 to have their signal multiplied that many times in the EM Gain register as part of this step-by-step EM process.
-When an EMCCD receives a signal of 5 electrons, and the EM Gain is set to 200, the output node will receive a signal of 1000 electrons.

 Due to its ability to be multiplied up above the noise floor as many times as needed, EMCCDs can now detect tiny signals.